Melioidosis: Transmission

 B. pseudomallei is normally found in soil and surface water, and is most abundant at soil depths of 10 to 90 cm.
 It has been found in soils, ponds, streams, pools, stagnant water, and rice paddy fields.
 B. pseudomallei can survive in nutrient-poor conditions such as distilled water, desert soil, and nutrient-depleted soil for more than 16 years.
 It can also survive in antiseptic and detergent solutions, acidic environments (pH 4.5 for 70 days), and in environments at temperatures ranging from 24 °C (75.2 °F) to 32 °C (89.6 °F).
 However, the bacteria may be killed by the presence of ultraviolet light.

 Bacteria can enter the body through wounds, inhalation, and ingestion of contaminated soil or water.
 Person-to-person transmission is extremely rare.
-Melioidosis is a recognised disease in animals including pigs, cats, dogs, goats, sheep, horses and others.
+Melioidosis is a recognised disease in animals including pigs, cats, dogs, goats, sheep, horses, and others.
 Cattle, water buffalo, and crocodiles are considered to be relatively resistant to melioidosis despite their constant exposure to mud.
 Birds are also considered resistant to melioidosis although several cases had been reported in Australia and aquatic birds.
 Transmission from animals to humans is rare.

-Inadequate chlorination of water supply has been associated with B. pseudomallei outbreak in Northern and Western Australia.
-The were also several cases of where bacteria have also been found in unchlorinated water supply in rural Thailand.
+Inadequate chlorination of the water supply has been associated with B. pseudomallei outbreak in Northern and Western Australia.
+There were also several cases of bacteria being found in unchlorinated water supply in rural Thailand.
 Based on the whole genome sequencing of the bacteria, the variety of the bacteria B. pseudomallei in Papua New Guinea is narrow due to limited movements of the indigenous people.
 This findings supports the hypothesis that humans play an important role in bacterial dispersal.